vemarahub/StoreLocator/README.md

 # Store Locator API

-This is the Store Locator Application used to save and get details of store using a json file.
+This is the Store Locator Application used for Creating/Updating/Deleting/Searching details of store using a json file as storage.
-The microservices rest api application is developed using spring boot.
+The store details are saved in a json file inside the resource/data directory of spring boot application.The application also supports filtering of stores on the basis of location,country,stores within a defined radius and stores currently open.
+ If authentication is enabled, when calling the APIs use api-key:testapikey to authenticate

 ## Functionalities